 Lending your car to an uninsured friend can land you in a world of hurt.
 In this case, your uninsured friend has put you in a really bad spot.
 If the damage your friend causes exceeds your policy limits, the injured party can come after you for medical and property-damage expenses.

-If the thief crashes into someone or something, you won't be held responsible for the damages done to other people and their property, but you probably will have to use your collision insurance to pay for the damage to your car.
+If the thief crashes into someone or something, you won't be held responsible for the damages done to other people and their property, but you probably will have to use your comprehensive insurance to pay for the damage to your car.
 Don't count on the thief having auto insurance, let alone enough money to spring for repairs and medical expenses.
-Even if the thief has insurance, his company won't pay for his criminal act.
+Even if the thief is caught and has insurance, his company won't pay for damages resulting from his criminal act.

 Before allowing anyone to drive your vehicle, think about the consequences.
 If the driver is unlicensed, it can keep your insurer from paying for accidents -- and in some states get you cited by police.
 Your auto policy follows your vehicle, so claims that arise from a friend wrecking your car will go on your policy and affect your future car insurance rates.
 Think about that before handing over the keys to your car.